sketchplugins/plugin-directory/README.md

 - [InterUI Character Spacing](https://github.com/qruzz/InterUI-Character-Spacing) by Michael Nissen:
 - [Invert Background Color](https://github.com/sebj/Invert-Background-Color) by Seb Jachec: Invert a layer's background color
 - [iOS Bar Color Calculator](https://github.com/einancunlu/Sketch-iOS-Bar-Color-Calculator) by Emin Inanc Unlu: Calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
+- [iOS Path Exporter](https://github.com/Charimon/iosViews) by Charimon: A way to export ios Shapes to swift Path code
 - [Ipsum Lorem 2017](https://github.com/freeauto/sketch-lorem-ipsum-2017) by Richard Gong: A Sketch plugin to generate lorem ipsum text.
 - [Jira Cloud for Sketch](https://github.com/atlassian/jira-cloud-for-sketch) by Atlassian:
 - [JSON to Layers](https://github.com/littlebusters/JSON-to-Layers) by littlebusters: Generate Layers from JSON.